Hans Christian Andersen's The Little Mermaid (1975 film): Release titles

-Home releases
+Home media releases

+In Japan, Hans Christian Andersen's The Little Mermaid was released on LaserDisc by Toei Video on 21 September 1996.
+It was later included in the DVD release Fukkoku!
+Toei Manga Matsuri 1975-nen Haru, released on 21 November 2011.

-The film was originally released on VHS and Betamax by Video Gems in 1979, followed by another release by Children's Video Library in 1984; both releases remove the Toei logo at the beginning of the film.
+The English dub of the film was originally released on VHS and Betamax by Video Gems on 1 August 1978, followed by another release by Children's Video Library in 1984; both releases remove the Toei logo at the beginning of the film.
 The film was later re-released on VHS by Starmaker Entertainment in 1989; it was sold as a full version of the original film under the title Hans Christian Andersen's The Little Mermaid.
-The film was released on Region 1 (USA and Canada) DVD by UAV Corporation under the name "The Little Mermaid: Based on Hans Christian Andersen's Classic Tale."
-The cover art differs significantly from that of the original Starmaker release.
-However, multiple reviewers on Amazon.com state that the actual film on the DVD is the Toei film (albeit somewhat censored).
-The reviewers' images also depict scenes from the original 1975 Toei film.
+The film was released on Region 1 (USA and Canada) DVD by UAV Corporation under the title "The Little Mermaid: Based on Hans Christian Andersen's Classic Tale".
+The cover art differs significantly from the film's original character design.
 The film is now licensed by Discotek Media, which released the full, uncut film on Region 1 DVD, making it the first time that the full film has been available in the U.S. since the original VHS release.
 The DVD includes the original Japanese audio with English subtitles and the English dub, and presents the film in its original aspect ratio.
-The film was released on Blu-ray on March 26, 2024.
+The film was released on Blu-ray on 26 March 2024.

+Reception

+Hans Christian Andersen's The Little Mermaid received the Grand Prix in the Animation Category at the Giffoni Film Festival and won the Pioneer Fairy Tale Award at the Moscow International Film Festival.